-Winners have ranged in age from 30 to 58 and have come from all BU schools offering graduate programs and from many countries around the globe.
-Extraordinary expenses that awards have helped pay include child care, support of parents and parents-in-law, and treatment of serious chronic conditions, as well as tuition, production costs for thesis films, and travel and other research needs.
+Winners of BUWG awards have ranged in age from 30 to 58 and have come from all BU schools offering graduate programs and from many countries around the globe.
+Awards have helped pay expenses included in the Cost of Attendance, such as child care, tuition, production costs for thesis films, books, travel, and other research needs.

-The Florence Engel Randall Fiction Prizes are given to: 1) an outstanding graduate student selected by the Creative Writing Program faculty and 2) to an undergraduate student selected by a short story competition.
+The Florence Engel Randall Fiction Awards are given to: 1) an outstanding graduate student selected by the Creative Writing Program faculty and 2) to an undergraduate student selected by a short story competition.